dineshpinto/pythermal/README.md

 *Documentation by D. Pinto*

-##### [Cython](https://github.com/dkpinto/PyThermal/tree/cython) implementation of PyThermal.
-Currently in beta.

 The code is centered around the main function, from which the entire program can be controlled.
 It derives data from a class which is used to store initial values.
 The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

 The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
-It is fully compatible with Python 3.x (no modifications necessary).
+Care has been taken to make it fully compatible with Python 3.x (no modifications necessary).
 [PEP8](https://www.python.org/dev/peps/pep-0008/) styling guidelines have been followed throughout the code.

-This code requires:
+This code requires the following modules:

 1. Numpy & Scipy (Recommended build against Fortran OpenBLAS libraries for parallel processing)
 2. Matplotlib